-When you think of chili, you think rich, meaty, spicy, flavorful, right?
-Something that’s delicious on its own, but even better when you treat it like a pizza and top it with your favorite things.
-At least that’s how I see it and this Hearty Homestyle Chili Con Carne always hits the spot!
+When you think of chili, you think rich, meaty, spicy, and flavorful, right?
+Something delicious on its own, but even better when you treat it like a pizza and top it with your favorite things.
+At least that’s how I see it, and this Hearty Homestyle Chili Con Carne always hits the spot!

 I start with a pound of pinto beans for this chili.
 I know that kidney beans are more traditional, but I have to be honest, I think the skins are tough and chewy and I’ve never really liked kidney beans.
 I mean, a couple floating in a minestrone is fine… but I don’t want a whole pot of them.
 If you disagree — feel free to change it up.
 The beans soak in water overnight before being rinsed and then simmered until tender.

 What makes this chili special is that it’s not relying on canned chili powder for its heat.
 Instead, I use dried New Mexico or Guajillo chiles to make a paste with water, garlic, a chipotle pepper and adobo sauce.
 This combination gives a low-steady heat, which you can amp up with more chipotles or other hot sauces if you like… I usually wait until serving so that everyone can take it to their own personal Scoville level.

 The sauce is deep and rich but not overly spicy.
 It’s a great base for this chili recipe.

 Once the beans are tender, begin to assemble the chili.

 Start by browning the beef and sautéing the onion and pepper until just softened.
 A little cumin will give your nose the first hint that a chili is coming…